 RuthAnn McGrath-Priest, B.F.A., M.A.-counseling, has taught art to both children and adults.

-Phillip Mikesell, Ph.D., Vanderbilt University, taught comparative politics at Wabash College for over 40 years.
+Phillip Mikesell, Ph.D., Vanderbilt University, taught comparative politics at Wabash College for more than 40 years.
 He lived, worked, and traveled extensively in Latin America, Europe, and the Middle East.
 He retired from active teaching in 2009 and is currently working on the topic of democracy and economic development.

 Matt Miller is a graduate of the Wilderness Awareness School Residential Program & Anake Leadership Program and completed the Wildlife Tracking Intensive program at Alderleaf Wilderness College.
 Matt serves as Executive Director and Lead Instructor at HumaNature School in Traverse City.

 Jim Moses and Linda Grigg have grown Shiitake mushrooms on their Leelanau County farm mushroom farm since 1986.
 Their customers include many area restaurants.
 Jim has attended seminars on mushroom cultivation since 1980, and is a member of the West Michigan Mycological Society and the North American Mycological Association.